Welcome to newtowncrossing.info, the official website for the Newtown Crossing Community Association.

 U S Postal Service no longer delivers NCCA mail to treasurer Bob Donatelli's home—they deliver it to the 206 Hidden Valley Lane mail box.
 Because it is against US Postal regulations to put unstamped mail in a postal mail box—and, because the mail carriers will remove it—please do not put unstamped mail in that box.

-Newtown Township is responsible for snow removal on the streets of Newtown Crossing,
+Newtown Township is responsible for snow removal on the streets of Newtown Crossing, including the cul-de-sacs.

 If your street or cul-de-sac has not been cleared, call 215-968-2800.